takelwerk/takelage-doc/doc/apps/gopass.md

 [gopass](https://github.com/gopasspw/gopass)
-is a password manager for teams.
-It's strength is its relatively simple mind set. passwords are stored in gpg-encrypted text files in a git repository.
+is a password manager for teams. gopass has a relatively simple mind set. passwords are stored in gpg-encrypted text files in git repositories which form a password tree.
 (go)pass makes use of of a powerful
 [git feature](https://lists.zx2c4.com/pipermail/password-store/2014-May/000940.html):
 git can act transparently on gpg files.